Readers Respond on Lab Leak #6

-Category: World Politics Hits: 0From TPM Reader MN ...
+Category: World Politics Hits: 4From TPM Reader MN ...

 First of all, for credibility's sake, I am a computational biology postdoc at [*******].
 I've done some research on the SARS-CoV-2 genome but it hasn't been my main focus the way it has for many people.
 Nonetheless, I'm acquainted with at least the discussion of genomic mutations and evolution, although the nitty gritty web lab virology is not my area.